-For such a small city like Ames, the number of Chinese restaurants is actually quite large.
+For such a small city like Ames, Iowa, the number of Chinese restaurants is actually quite large.
 Even better, these restaurants are probably some of the most authentic Chinese places I've been to.